Understanding biostatistics is paramount for cancer research.

 Biostatistics 101 for Cancer Researchers (BIOS 101), offered by the University of Florida Health Cancer Center (UFHCC), is a free, eight-part online lecture series introducing the basic principles of biostatistics for those new to biostatistical applications or in need of a refresher.

 The goal of this class is to introduce the basic statistical concepts and methods for cancer research and promote rigors and reproducible statistical approach for research.

-Understanding biostatistics is paramount for cancer research.
-BIOSTATISTICS 101, BIOS 101, for Cancer Researchers at the University of Florida Health Cancer Center (UFHCC) is a diverse program presented in 8 lecture series.
-The lectures introduce the basic principles of biostatistics and are intended for those who are in the process of learning biostatistical applications or for those who desire a refresher course.
-Types of data, descriptive statistics, estimation, hypothesis testing, correlation/regression, survival analysis, and sample size calculation/power analysis will be taught in this course series.
+Biostatistics 101 will cover types of data, descriptive statistics, estimation, hypothesis testing, correlation/regression, survival analysis, and sample size calculation/power analysis over eight lectures.
 Some classes will introduce basic theory and application of computing as a tool, using Excel or free software.
-Over the course, reproducibility and replicability of scientific research will be emphasized considerably.
+Reproducibility and replicability of scientific research will be emphasized considerably.

 Every Tuesday, September 8 – October 27, 2020 | 2 – 3 p.m.

 Clinician, fellows, cancer researchers and students looking for and introduction to or refresher on basic biostatistical principles.

 Registration is now closed.

 Registrants may have registered for as many or few of the lectures as desired, however, certificates will only be awarded to those who pass the class and attend 7 or more of the 8 lectures.

 |September 15, 2020||Estimation/Hypothesis Testing and Statistical Inferences||Registration Closed|